 I am expecting a OIP from Nottingham this week so we can work out what to offer on a property we like as otherwise we are dependent on web based calculators (which aren't taking into account credit checks etc).
 Do Nottingham recommend any Norfolk Broads solicitors on the Nottingham conveyancing panel, or is it better to find our own lawyer?

 You will need to appoint Norfolk Broads solicitors independently although you'll need to choose one on the Nottingham conveyancing panel.
 The solicitor represents both you and Nottingham through the process.

-I recently had an offer accepted on a house in Norfolk Broads.
-My financial adviser suggested a conveyancer.
-I paid an upfront payment of £225.
-A couple of days later, the conveyancer called me to say that they were not on the Nationwide conveyancing panel.
+After weeks of negotiation I have agreed a price on an apartment in Norfolk Broads.
+My financial adviser pressured me to appoint their property lawyer.
+I paid an on account payment of £225.
+A couple of days later, the solicitor contacted me embarrassingly acknowledging that they were not on the HSBC conveyancing panel.
 Am I right in thinking that I should be due a refund?